 Which is better?
 Both!

-What’s in dark chocolate peanut butter cups?
+Let's make dark chocolate peanut butter cups together!

 Combine your chopped dark chocolate with the coconut oil in a microwave-proof bowl.
-Nuke it in 30 second increments, stirring each time, until it is all melted and completely smooth.
+Nuke it in 30-second increments, stirring each time, until it is all melted and completely smooth.

 Put your silicon muffin cups into a muffin tin or on a tray that will fit into your freezer.
 Pour a small amount of chocolate into the bottom of each cup – just enough to coat the bottom, it shouldn’t be too thick – and then place the tray into the freezer for 5 minutes.